Reserving a Room

 Q. Do Fisher Houses need volunteers?
 What skills or background are needed?

 A. Volunteering is done at the local Fisher Houses, and not through the Fisher House Foundation.
 We suggest you contact the manager of a Fisher House directly - either by telephone or email.
 The manager is in a better position to know what is needed at his or her house.
-The names, phone numbers, and email addresses for the managers is at the "Locations" section of our web site.
+The names, phone numbers, and email addresses for the managers is at the "Current Houses" section of our web site.

 Q. May I stop by to visit a Fisher House?

 A. In almost all cases, yes, but please have the courtesy to arrange your visit through the manager of the house you wish to visit in advance.
 Individuals or groups wishing to visit a Fisher House should do so during the week, and not over the weekend.

 Q. Are there going to be more Fisher Houses?
 Where will they be built?

 A. We highlight new Fisher Houses - those under construction, or in planning or design - on our web site.
 The decision where to build is based on need, and approved by the Fisher House Foundation's Board of Trustees, which meets twice a year.
 Normally, a need and justification is submitted from the medical center to either the service Surgeon General (Army, Navy, or Air Force) or the Secretary of Veterans Affairs for Fisher Houses at VA medical centers.
 The requesting medical center commander or director must demonstrate that the mission of his or her medical center is one that brings to it patients from beyond the normal daily commuting distance (at least 50 miles) for long periods of time.
 While the number of beds at a medical center is a consideration, the center must normally be a "center of excellence" or referral center for other smaller medical centers or hospitals.